A Biography of Sorts...

 The Early Years (1969 - 1989)

 Johnny Forlorn (aka John Clough) grew up in a suburb city of San Francisco, California.
-In his youth, he took piano lessons until he reached high school.
-In high school, guitar was offered as an elective course.
+He had taken piano lessons until he reached his freshman year in high school where he also learned guitar as an elective.
 Borrowing his mother's acoustic, he took the class for a year before joining his first band, Dey Tephe in 1986 as the keyboardist.
 For Christmas that same year, his mother had bought him his first keyboard, a Yamaha DX7.
 Dey Tephe was a New Wave band influenced by New Romantic bands such as Japan and Duran Duran.
 Upon turning 18, he moved to San Francisco but continued to play for Dey Tephe.
-It wasn't soon after that the band finally went their separate ways.
-In the summer of 1989, he move to Seattle to start taking courses in sound engineering at one of the recording studios there.
+It wasn't soon after however that the band finally went their separate ways.
+Then during the summer of 1989, he moved to Seattle to start taking courses in sound engineering at one of the recording studios there, Horizon Audio.

 Prayers for the Raven (1989 - 1993)

 Seattle, 1989, was the year that Nirvana just released Bleach on Sub Pop records.
 The previous year, the label had just released their first single from Mudhoney.
 Grunge was in it's infancy and the music scene was starting to turn their heads towards the Pacific Northwest.
-When John arrived in Seattle that year he started to work on one of the retail docks where he met Daniel Blackmoor who convinced him that he should join his new band Prayers for the Raven.
+When John arrived in Seattle that year he started work at one of the retail stores along the waterfront where he met Daniel Blackmoor who convinced him that he should join his new band Prayers for the Raven.
 In a city full of grunge and metal there were few goth bands.
 The closest Seattle had to offer at that time was Sky Cries Mary.
 Prayers for the Raven had found a hungry niche and played their first show on Halloween night at the local C.O.C A. hall.

 They found moderate success playing locally and throughout the Pacific NW to the goth and alternative crowds.
-By the end of '91 and into early '92 , both the the guitarist, Steve Graham and the bassist at the time, Martin Adams, left to form a new band, Laudanum.
-Prayers soon found guitarist Brian Castillo (pFrenz-c), and bassist Erica "Raven" Butler (The Hammerdowns, Legion Within) and with new material went back to the studio to record their second album.
-The album, tentatively titled, the Benediction, would unfortunately never be released and the band dissolved by the end of 1993.
+By the end of '91 and into early '92 , both the guitarist, Steve Graham, and the bassist at the time, Martin Adams, left to form a new band, Laudanum.
+Prayers soon replaced them with guitarist Brian Castillo (pFrenz-c), and bassist Erica "Raven" Butler (The Hammerdowns, Legion Within).
+With new material, they went back to the studio to record their second album.
+The album, tentatively titled, the "Benediction", would unfortunately never be released and the band dissolved by the end of 1993.